 – Secret Place Insights –

-Holiness – sometimes when we pray, without an eye on the time, it seems we are graciously drawn into holiness, it seems that the very place we are sitting becomes almost the holy of holies, and we find that we are at one with God.
+Dear One, HOLINESS – sometimes when we pray, without an eye on the time, it seems we are graciously drawn into holiness.
+The very place we are seated almost becomes the holy of holies, and there we experience being at one with God.

 Such was the case one Saturday morning.
 As my mind wandered over the words of creation in Genesis, a beautiful image emerged.
 I was seated beside one of God’s newly created, wild rivers where crystalline waters sang out, and leaves overhead rustled in full harmony.
 This filled my being with a sense of God’s Majesty.
 His Holiness seemed palpable, and with that, the mountainous concerns of this present world vanished like fog in the sun.